andymckay/arecibo/listener/docs/source/client/python.rst

 Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tested on Python 2.4 and 2.5, however any 2.x version of Python is likely to be sufficient.
+* Tested on Python 2.4, 2.5 and 2.6, however any 2.x version of Python is likely to be sufficient.
 Permission to make a HTTP post to the Arecibo server is needed.

+* The simplejson library is included for compatibility with versions of Python before 2.6.

 Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~